 Due to the COVID-19 pandemic, many museums have adjusted their hours and admissions policies.
 Please call the museum or visit their website to verify their operating hours and that they are accepting library discount passes before your visit.

-- Wallingford residents over the age of 18 may reserve up to 4 museum passes in a 60 day period, with 1 reservation allowed per museum, and 1 reservation allowed per day.
+- Wallingford residents over the age of 18 may reserve up to 4 museum passes in a 30-day period, with one reservation allowed per museum.
 Reservations may be made up to 30 days in advance.

-- Nonresidents may request a pass on the day of visit.
-The pass must be returned by close of the following library business day.
+- Non-residents may request a pass on the day of pickup for nonprintable passes or the date of visit for printable passes.
 Online reservations are not available to nonresidents.

 The following passes may be borrowed together:

 - The American Clock & Watch Museum and the New England Carousel Museum

 - The Harriet Beecher Stowe Center and the Mark Twain House & Museum

 Please call the Information Desk at (203)265-6754 to reserve the pairs listed above.
 Our online museum pass reservation system does not allow you to book these yourself.

 Most museums allow you to print a pass for a single day.
 At the museum, you must present photo ID matching the name on the pass.
 To make your own reservation online, you must be able to print the completed pass when reserving.
 If you cannot print your pass, you may make a reservation in person, and we will print the pass for you.
 Passes are valid one time and only for the specific date reserved.